Commission on Judicial Conduct and Ethics

 (b) Temporary discipline or interim suspension.
 If there is probable cause to believe the judge poses an imminent threat of substantial harm to the public or any other person or any entity, a panel may order such temporary discipline or interim suspension as may be appropriate under the circumstances.
 Any such order shall set forth the full factual basis for the temporary discipline or interim suspension and shall be effective immediately upon issuance.
 The order shall be served upon the judge or upon the attorney for the judge as provided for by these rules.
 The judge shall have 20 days from the date of service of the order to request modification or dismissal of the order.
 The request and factual basis for modification or dismissal of the order shall be verified, in writing, and served upon the panel issuing the order via the executive director.

 (c) Disposition.
-Upon a finding of judicial misconduct, criminal misconduct, civil misconduct or disability of a judge, the full Commission shall convene and shall have jurisdiction to make and transmit appropriate findings and recommendations for censure, removal or retirement, and imposition of monetary sanctions, to the Wyoming Supreme Court or impose discipline in the form of private censure, including, but not limited to, imposition of monetary sanctions where appropriate.
+Upon a finding of judicial misconduct, criminal misconduct, civil misconduct or disability of a judge, the disciplinary panel shall convene and shall have jurisdiction to make and transmit appropriate findings and recommendations for censure, removal or retirement, and assessment of costs and fees, to the Wyoming Supreme Court or impose discipline in the form of private censure, including, but not limited to, assessment of costs and fees where appropriate.

 (d) A judge, clerk, court employee, member of the bar, or other officer of the court shall comply with a request made by the Commission, the Commission chair, the presiding officer of an investigatory panel, the presiding officer of an adjudicatory panel, or disciplinary counsel in aid of any investigation or any proceeding pertaining to any judge.